-In the last installment of the family ecotourism series that takes you through the highlights of Northern Europe, I invite you to appreciate lovely Gothenburg.
+In the last installment of the family ecotourism series that takes you through the highlights of Northern Europe, I invite you to appreciate the lovely Gothenburg family travel option.
 Gothenburg is the second largest city in Sweden, after Stockholm.
-It is located on the southwest coast of Sweden and is equidistant between Copenhagen, Denmark and Olso, Norway.
-According to the Gothenburg city council, each resident enjoys 300 square feet of green space, which explains how one can readily reach the forests, meadows, lakes, parks and gardens that are peppered throughout the city.
+It is located on the southwest coast of Sweden and is equidistant between Copenhagen, Denmark, and Olso, Norway.
+According to the Gothenburg city council, each resident enjoys 300 square feet of green space, which explains how one can readily reach the forests, meadows, lakes, parks, and gardens that are peppered throughout the city.

 With an extensive tram network that is the largest in Scandinavia and bus line system that covers the rest, there is no reason, frankly, to use a car.
 More specifically for tourists, there’s the Paddan Boat Tour, which provides an excellent starting point for exploring the city and a bit of humor since some bridges are so low, such as the one aptly named the “cheese-slicer”, one has to prostrate themselves on the floor of the boat to pass underneath.